gcapes/git-course/08-remote.md

 $ git push -u origin master
 ```

-The first line sets up an alias, `origin`, to correspond to the URL of our
+The first line sets up an alias **origin**, to correspond to the URL of our
 new repository on GitHub.